Hariana cattle: Range

-The breed is native to Rohtak, Karnal, Kurukshetra, Jind, Hissar, and Gurugram districts in the state of Haryana.
+The breed is native to Rohtak, Jhajjar, Karnal, Kurukshetra, Jind, Hissar, Nuh and Gurugram districts in the state of Haryana.
 The cattle are of medium to large size, and are generally of white to gray shades in color.

 Features

 Horns are short and the face is narrow and long.
 The cows are fairly good milk yielders, and bulls are good at work.
 It is an important dual-purpose, milk and draught, cattle breed of India.

 Origin

 The Hariana breed, found in Haryana and eastern Punjab, is one of the 75 known breeds of zebu (Bos indicus).

 Zebu is split about evenly between African and South Asian breeds.
-Zebu cattle are thought to be derived from Asian aurochs, sometimes regarded as a subspecies, Bos primigenius namadicus Wild Asian aurochs disappeared during the time of the Indus Valley civilisation from its range in the Indus River basin and other parts of South Asia possibly due to interbreeding with domestic zebu and resultant fragmentation of wild populations due to loss of habitat.
+Zebu cattle are thought to be derived from Indian aurochs, sometimes regarded as a subspecies, Bos primigenius namadicus Wild Asian aurochs disappeared during the time of the Indus Valley civilisation from its range in the Indus River basin and other parts of South Asia possibly due to interbreeding with domestic zebu and resultant fragmentation of wild populations due to loss of habitat.